chauff/cse1500-web-transcripts/Lecture-1.md

 The pattern is always the same: each MIME type has a **primary object type** and a **subtype**.
 Here are a few typical examples: `text/plain`, `text/html`, `image/jpeg`, `video/quicktime`, `application/vnd.ms-powerpoint`.
 As you can see in the `text/*` cases, the primary object type can have several subtypes.

 MIME types can be very diverse.
-Here is a list of the most and least popular MIME types found on a sample of a large-scale [Web crawl](http://commoncrawl.org/) in 2014:
+Here is a list of the most and least popular MIME types found on a sample of a large-scale [web crawl](http://commoncrawl.org/) in 2014:

 | Most popular         | Least popular               |
 |----------------------|-----------------------------|